ykamchi/dev-utils/README.md

 - Use `var(--color-primary-accent)` for primary buttons and links
 - Use `var(--color-primary-accent-hover)` for hover states of primary elements
 - Use `var(--color-secondary-accent)` for secondary elements and borders
-- Use `var(--color-highlight-gold)` for highlights, success states, and important data
+- Use `var(--color-highlight)` for highlights, success states, and important data
 - Use `var(--color-text-dark)` for primary text and headings
 - Use `var(--color-text-light)` for muted text, secondary content, and light backgrounds
 - Use `var(--color-card-background)` for card/container backgrounds